sakshamjain03/Netlfix_Home_Page/README.md

 To get a local copy up and running, follow these steps:

+1. Navigate to the directory where you want to clone the repository.
-1. Clone the repository to your local machine using git clone <https://github.com/sakshamjain03/Netlfix_Home_Page.git>
+2. Run the command ``git clone https://github.com/sakshamjain03/Netlfix_Home_Page.git`` to clone the repository to your local device.
-2. Open the project folder in your preferred code editor
+Navigate to the project folder using the command ``cd Netlfix_Home_Page``.
 3. Modify the HTML and CSS files to make changes to the Netflix homepage clone
 4. Preview your changes by opening the index.html file in your web browser
 5. Commit your changes and push them to the remote repository when you are satisfied with your changes.